catherinewallis/civicrm-user-guide/docs/organising-your-data/overview.md

 Before thinking about CiviCRM structure, it is important to think about the systems you currently have in place to store and organise your data.
-Your data could be stored in a spreadsheets, another database or CRM (i.e. Constant Contact, Convio or The Raiser's Edge), paper files or in someone's memory.
+Your data could be stored in spreadsheets, another database or CRM (i.e. Constant Contact, Convio or The Raiser's Edge), paper files or in someone's memory.
 In thinking about your contacts and their interactions with your organisation, talk to your co-workers, including those who